lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

   - Assume an encrypted cluster can be re-keyed in-place.
   - Forget to update cross-account trusts, S3 bucket policies, or KMS grants when switching keys/roles.

-If you want, I can provide a sample Lambda/Step Function workflow or a full script that: inventories clusters, determines last-use of roles/keys, and automates snapshot-copy-restore for KMS rotation.

 ## How do you implement object tagging and cost attribution for Redshift resources?
 Short answer